Fergo/FergoETS2VBB/README.md

 This project aims to create a virtual button box for Euro Truck Simulator 2 that you can use on any handheld device (smartphones, tablets).
 The project contains two components:

-* **Server:** the C# application that retrieves the data from Euro Truck Simulator 2, creates a web server, sends and receives  data from the clients
+* **Server:** C# application that retrieves data from Euro Truck Simulator 2, creates a web server, sends and receives data to/from clients;
-* **Client:** an HTML/JS page that connects to the server and provides the user interface of the button box.
+* **Client:** HTML/JS page that connects to the server and provides the user interface of the button box.

 This projects uses pieces of code already written by other fellow ETS fans: